Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 • APIs and connectors (to bridge systems and enable workflow orchestration)

-Fortunately, you don’t need to build everything from scratch.
-Modern agentic platforms, like Capably, provide orchestration environments, toolkits, and governance frameworks out of the box, helping teams move faster from concept to production.
-We’ll explore what to look for in a partner a bit later.
+Fortunately, you don't need to build everything from scratch.
+Modern agentic platforms, like Capably, combine generative AI with orchestration environments, toolkits, and governance frameworks, helping teams move faster from concept to production.
+We'll explore what to look for in a partner a bit later.

 Addressing the Challenges with the Right Automation Partner

-Adopting agentic process automation can feel like challenging a leap, especially if your team isn’t staffed with AI specialists.
-That’s where Capably shines.
-Our platform is designed to complement your existing workforce, empowering your team with agent-powered automation—no coding required, no complex setups, just intelligent automation tailored to your business.
+Adopting agentic process automation can seem like a big step, especially if your team does not have AI specialists.
+This is where Capably can help.
+Our platform works alongside your current workforce, giving your team access to agent-powered automation without coding or complex setups.
+It is intelligent automation tailored to your business.

 How does it work?

-Capably offers a no-code interface that lets your team configure automations in collaboration with our experts.
+Capably offers a no-code, natural language interface that lets your team configure automations in collaboration with our experts.
 We begin by aligning with your business objectives and current workflows, focusing on where automation can unlock the most value.

 agentic process automation partner

-Whether it’s HR onboarding, finance approvals, IT operations, or marketing campaign workflows, Capably allows you to custom-select your automation range and proceeds to integrate seamlessly with your processes.
+Whether it's HR onboarding, finance approvals, document automation, IT operations, or marketing campaign workflows, Capably lets you custom-select your automation scope and integrates seamlessly with your processes.

 APA department rollout